How to Stand Up For What’s Right, Even When It Feels Intimidating

 ©Mint Images

-Standing up for what’s right can be emotionally taxing.
-It’s okay to take a break or step back if you’re feeling overwhelmed or drained.
-Recharge your batteries, practice self-care, and come back to the fight when you’re feeling refreshed and ready to engage again.
+Standing up for what’s right can be incredibly taxing on your mental health.
+It’s okay to take a break or step back if you’re feeling overwhelmed or totally drained by the conflict.
+You’re not giving up by taking a night off to recharge your batteries and practice some self-care.
+Come back to the fight when you’re feeling refreshed and ready to engage again, rather than trying to push through when you’re running on empty.
+You’re no use to anyone if you’re too exhausted to think straight.

 10. Focus on the positive impact you’re making, even if it’s small.